anthonywebb/sprinkler/README.md

 1. The user must register with Weather Underground to get his own key.
 2. The weather module is configured in config.json as the `weather` structure:
+3. The `weather.enable` item must be set to `true`, otherwise no watering time adjustment is performed.
-3. The `weather.key` item must be set to the Weather Underground key.
+4. The `weather.key` item must be set to the Weather Underground key.
-4. The `weather.adjust.min` item represents the minimum allowed adjustment.
+5. The `weather.adjust.min` item represents the minimum allowed adjustment.
-5. The `weather.adjust.max` item represents the maximum allowed adjustment.
+6. The `weather.adjust.max` item represents the maximum allowed adjustment.
-6. The `weather.raintrigger` item represents the rain level (in inches) that triggers a virtual rain sensor.
+7. The `weather.raintrigger` item represents the rain level (in inches) that triggers a virtual rain sensor.

 ## Contributing